-Located just a short drive from England’s capital city of London, the Cotswolds is as quintessential as the English countryside comes.
-In just 90 minutes by train from London or a two hour drive by car you can arrive in the Cotswolds.
-This collection of rural towns is one of the most popular weekend destinations for Londoners escaping the city and has become equally as popular for international visitors.
+Located just a short drive from England’s capital city of London, the Cotswolds is as English as it comes.
+In just 90 minutes by train from London or a two-hour drive by car you can arrive in the Cotswolds.
+This collection of rural towns is one of the most popular weekend destinations for Londoners.
+So we thought we’d make you a list of the cutest villages in the Cotswolds!

 If you plan to visit the Cotswolds there are endless choices on where to stay, what to do, and how to spend your time in the Cotswolds.
 We recommend choosing a rental cottage in the Cotswolds and experiencing the Cotswolds like a local.
 Here are our top picks for the cutest villages in the Cotswolds you should include in your visit.
 Villages in the Cotswolds are unspoilt, historic and you might even recognise some of them from popular British films!